God’s Guidance of His People in Spite of Their Unfaithfulness.

 8And not be like their fathers—

 A generation that did not prepare its heart to know and follow God,

 And whose spirit was not faithful to God.

-9The sons of Ephraim were archers equipped with bows,
+9The sons of Ephraim were armed as archers and carrying bows,

 Yet they turned back in the day of battle.

 10They did not keep the covenant of God